RISE Investor Actions

-We, as investors representing $[TBD] in assets, issue this statement in support of publicly traded companies ending the practice of forced arbitration for employee sexual harassment claims by the year 2020.
+We, as investors representing $54 Billion in assets, issue this statement in support of publicly traded companies ending the practice of forced arbitration for employee sexual harassment claims by the year 2020.

 Forced arbitration requires workers, as a condition of employment1, to sign an agreement that they will only settle disputes with the employer through private arbitration – with no judge, no jury, and almost no government oversight.
 The practice eliminates the option of going to court and legally prevents the employee from discussing the issue with anyone outside of the arbitration proceedings.
 Research has demonstrated that arbitration rulings favor employers2 that likely benefit from maintaining ongoing relationships with arbitrators.
 When valid sexual harassment claims are routinely mishandled and employees are barred from publicly sharing their experiences, companies unintentionally protect serial harassers, silence victims, and create a culture of acceptance regarding sexual harassment.